 Increasing availability of new types of data strengthens geospatial research in different scientific fields and opens up opportunities to better measure results and evaluate the impacts of development interventions.
-A recent paper (published in the International Journal of Geospatial and Environmental Research in October 2018) presents examples where geospatial approaches have been applied in evaluations and thus demonstrate the potential use in informing policy design through scientifically sound evidence as well as learning.
+A recent paper (published in the International Journal of Geospatial and Environmental Research in October 2018) presented examples where geospatial approaches have been applied in evaluations and thus demonstrate the potential use in informing policy design through scientifically sound evidence as well as learning.

-In particular, the paper discusses the impact evaluation of the Global Environment Facility (GEF) support to protected areas and protected area systems; and the evaluation of GIZ’s land-use planning and disaster risk management programme in the Philippines.
+In particular, the paper discussed the impact evaluation of the Global Environment Facility (GEF) support to protected areas and protected area systems; and the evaluation of GIZ’s land-use planning and disaster risk management programme in the Philippines.

 Copernicus is the European program for monitoring the Earth and is coordinated and managed by the European Commission.
 Today, it is the most ambitious Earth Observation programme in the world.

-More information available on the EES website.
+More information available on the European Comission's Infopoint website.